masnawi-rahmat/masnawi-rahmat/README.md

-🔸 Code-Server running in Docker container hosted in both Linux VM (Cloud) and Raspberry Pi 4 (Local) 🔸 Jenkins server hosted in Linux VM (Cloud) and running in a Docker container 🔸 Private GitLab Runner running in a Docker container hosted in Linux VM (Cloud) 🔸 ASP.Net Web App hosted in Azure for testing of CI/CD pipeline 🔸 CI/CD pipeline build of ASP.Net Web App repoed in GitLab and deployed in Azure 🔸 CI/CD pipeline as a code repoed in Github and staged in Jenkins server 🔸
+🔸 Code-Server running in Docker container hosted in both Linux VM (Cloud) and Raspberry Pi 4 (Local) 🔸 Jenkins server hosted in Linux VM (Cloud) and running in a Docker container 🔸 Private GitLab Runner running in a Docker container hosted in Linux VM (Cloud) 🔸 CI/CD pipeline build of ASP.Net Web App repoed in GitLab and deployed in Azure 🔸 CI/CD pipeline as a code repoed in Github and staged in Jenkins server 🔸
 - 📫 Get connected :